 - Serve more vegetables and fruits.
 Children (and even adults!) should eat 5-9 servings of produce per day, such as apples, carrots, broccoli, bananas, and peppers.
 Whole fruit and vegetables contain water and fiber, which will help kids to feel full.

 - Eat whole foods that aren’t processed.
-Eating more foods in their natural state will not only ensure that you know what is in them but will eliminate added sugars.
+Eating more foods in their natural state will ensure that you know what is in them and eliminate added sugars.

 - Cook more at home.
-I realize this is a tough one, but the more you can cook for your family at home, and pack healthy lunches for kids, the more control you have over the foods that you eat.
-Restaurants often add sugar (and lots of salt and fat) to enhance the taste of the foods on their menu.
+I realize this is a tough one, but the more you can cook for your family at home and pack healthy lunches for kids, the more control you have over the foods you eat.
+Restaurants often add sugar (and lots of salt and fat) to enhance the foods’ taste on their menu.
 But these additives aren’t necessary for making foods taste good.

 - Pack snacks ahead of time.
 If you’re out and about with your kids, it’s tempting to give in and grab a snack from the candy aisle, snack counter, or vending machine.
 But if you plan ahead of time and bring healthy, kid-friendly snacks with you, it’s possible to avoid this scenario.
-Fruits, veggies, and dips (hummus, nut butter), trail mix, and nuts all travel well.
+Fruits, veggies, dips (hummus, nut butter), trail mix, and nuts all travel well.